pin0S/learningML/log.md

 - I need to work through chapter 2 with my own project using a kaggle competition, I definitely missed a few things and this will help me build out my notes.

 - I have a better understanding of classes and inheritence after today, I will put it into practice tomorrow as I create my first classes for my Pokemon project

+## Day 100: Decemeber 6, 2018

+Today's Progress: Started putting into practice what I learnt in Chpt 2 by doing Kaggle Titanic Comp

+Thoughts: It is good practice using the book as a guide as I implement myself with a dataset that I can't directly compare, it forces me to think more about what I am doing.

+Final thoughts: Can't believe I am done with the 100 days challenge.
+Obviously just the beginning and not the actual end.
+I have a lot of grand plans and I want to spend sometime planning them out over the next few week on a private Github.

+Obviously my inital plan was very ambitious for someone of my level, espically the maths.
+Yet when I think back to where I started and where I am now it has been a massive leap forward.
+The basic literacy of maths was a massive barrier, I remember seeing my first equation in years and thinking I have no idea how that works.
+Now I do and I hope to pass the knowlege onto others.

+If I was to start over and redo my plan, I would reduce the scope.
+I definitely wasted time in the beginning worrying that I wasn't progressing along with my inital plan unwilling to accept that it is too ambitious.
+Listening to podcast like OCDevL helped me understand that I don't need to dedicate weeks at a time to things like maths rather I should learn them concurrently.
+I will definitely update the scope/syllabus for beginners as well as my future syllabus.

+Things I definitely want to work on are cheat sheets for algorithms, introductory posts to math and ML.

+I will do a more indepth post of what I learnt and what I would change.

+Thanks to all those who supported me and followed along!